 Today, when I look back there is one thing I would like to change.
 Others may say that I don’t have any regrets.
 I call bullshit.
 I would love to change my school days.
 I did well but my motivations were so messed up.
 I was trying to prove something to someone and now I don’t really care about what people have to say.
 I made comparisons that were harmful to me and that weren’t even really valid.

+Why does fairness matter?
+Why is fairness so important to humans?
 Fairness has been an issue in the country for a long time.
-Women generally bear the brunt of it, but, at least they have the recourse of being able to apply creams and make-up openly to conceal it.
+Women generally bear the brunt of it, but at least they have the recourse of applying creams and make-up openly to conceal it.
 Men, on the other hand, can’t do so without having to hide it.
 There is this attitude that to use such products is unmanly.

 When I was in school, I used to apply the fairness cream popular at the time but I was afraid that people would find out I was wearing a cream.
 Later, fairness creams for men also came into the picture and I started using it.
 The secrecy, however, continued.
 I didn’t want people to find out that I was using any kind of a cream.